emmanuelrosa/erosanix/pkgs/sierrachart/README.md

 ## Packaging a custom ACSIL study

-Packaging a study and building it with Nix from source code is made easy using the function `mkSierraChartStudy`:
+Packaging a study and building it with Nix from source code is made easy using the function `mkSierraChartStudyFromSrc`:

 ```
 my-study = erosanix.lib.x86_64-linux.mkSierraChartStudy {